Xangis/wbsrch/README.md

 python manage.py migrate --database indexes python manage.py migrate --database urls

+The system uses the MaxMind data for GeoIP. geoip_update.sh must be run at least once to get this data.
+It should be run periodically to refresh the GeoIP data.

+The system also use NLTK and needs to download module for it and install additional stopwords files.
+Run nltk_download.sh to do that (be sure your virtualenv is active).

 # Crawling and Indexing

 Everything runs based on daemons.
 The crawler and indexer daemons are most important, and any number